Museum Stories

 VMFA Collection

-There is African art and ancient art coming both from America and Europe, as well as modern and contemporary art coming from all over the world.
+African art and ancient art are coming from both America and Europe, as well as modern and contemporary art coming from all over the world.
 In the Virginia Museum of Art, a visitor can admire the largest collection of Fabergé eggs outside Russia, including five Imperial Easter Eggs.

 Imperial Pelican Easter Egg, House of Fabergé, 1898, Virginia Museum of Fine Arts, Richmond, VA, USA.